-performance after it was allowed to reopen.
-What is the approximation of the loss caused by COVID as opposed to others just say that the ascertainment of the position has to be "as near as possible" to the position had the peril not occurred.
+Now, we are not after perfection here, my Lords.
+The trends clauses in the Hiscox policies and many others just say that the ascertainment of the position has to be "as near as possible" to the position had the peril not occurred.
 There's no difficulty here, my Lords.
 May I tell your Lordships what the difficulty is?
-The difficulty is in understanding how the FCA can say that a business whose turnover went down to 30% of normal in March and was 25% of normal when it was allowed to reopen in July, can claim 100% of its normal turnover in between the two on the grounds of some supposed impossibility of extricating the effect of closure and the effect of COVID at large?
+The difficulty is in understanding how the FCA can say that a business whose turnover went down to 30% of normal in March and was 25% of normal when it was allowed to reopen in July, can claim 100% of its normal turnover in between the two on the grounds of some supposed impossibility of extricating the effect of closure and the effect of COVID at large.

-My Lords, that is the complete answer to this whole area of the FCA's case and no doubt we will hear from my learned friend his explanation for why it is that he is apparently seriously told your Lordships that his estimate is that the claimants' loss adjuster or the claimants' expert would have to produce a 2,000-page report to prove loss.
+My Lords, that is the complete answer to this whole area of the FCA's case and no doubt we will hear from my learned friend his explanation for why it is that he has apparently seriously told your Lordships that his estimate is that the claimants' loss adjuster or the claimants' expert would have to produce a 2,000-page report to prove loss.
 That's paragraph 454.
-He'll no doubt explain why, the sort of approach I have outlined, which is - well, there's no evidence on this case, my Lords, on either side.
+He'll no doubt explain why, the sort of approach I have outlined, which is -- well, there's no evidence on this case, my Lords, on either side.